Temptation (1946 film): Production

 The film was the first that Edward Small produced after the termination of his long contract with United Artists, and the first to be filmed at Universal under the merger with International Pictures that formed the short-lived United World Pictures.
 Small bought the rights to the novel in 1941, intending it as a vehicle for Ilona Massey, who had just appeared in International Lady for him.
 He wished to produce the film for United Artists, but other projects took priority.
 Over a five-year period, there were several near-starts and postponements.
 Small almost managed to begin production in February 1946, but there was not enough studio space.

 Photographer Robert Capa made his sole acting appearance in Temptation.
 On a visit to the set to see his friend Charles Korvin, Capa claimed that he could perform the role of Hamza better than could the actor who had been hired to play the part.
 Capa auditioned for Irving Pichel, who was convinced by Capa's accent and offered him the part.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther panned the film, writing: "True enough, Miss Oberon looks lovely, Mr. Korvin behaves with bold sang-froid and George Brent is sufficiently unimpressive to seem a husband that a dame would double-cross.
 Paul Lucas, Arnold Moss and Lenore Ulric also act as though they thought they had a script.
 But the whole thing is as claptrap in its nature as it was when Pola Negri played it back in 1923."

-Variety magazine criticized the screenplay, writing: "Production is well-stacked with solid values in every department except for the screenplay, which falls short in its attempt to stretch an unsubstantial story line over so long a running time."
+Variety criticized the screenplay, writing: "Production is well-stacked with solid values in every department except for the screenplay, which falls short in its attempt to stretch an unsubstantial story line over so long a running time."